d18124733/AWM/README.md

 You will need to add a file called 'secret_key.txt' in the root directory of this project to run this locally.

-You will also need to load the export.json using load_amenities.py.
+You will also need to load the dataset into postgis using load_amenities.py.
 To do this and get the app running on your machine:

 1. Start all containers by running:
    > docker-compose up --build